 What is storytelling?

 The word storytelling pretty much speaks for itself.
 Storytelling is about telling stories.
 It is about using stories to engage your audience, or to make something more clear.
 Photos, pictures and film of course really help to tell a good story too.
+You can even create your very own digital story with the use of storytelling.

 Stories have always been a way to communicate.
 Before people learned how to write, they would tell each other stories.
 Stories are much easier to remember than simple facts.
 That’s why Wende from the story remembered the planets.
 Also, stories are enjoyable; they stimulate your imagination.
 That’s why parents tell their children stories.
 That’s why we like to see movies and read books.
 People love stories, people are addicted to stories.